 Sadness is a natural emotion that everyone experiences at times.
 When you’re feeling down, try talking to someone who cares about you.

-If you don’t want to talk to anyone, then consider taking a break from social media.
+If you don’t want to talk to anyone, then consider taking a break from social media, read our article on how to disconnect from social media.
 You can also try getting more exercise and eating healthier.

 What Causes Adults And Children To Wake Up Crying?

 The term diurnal means “throughout the day.”
 Moods change throughout the day as we go through our daily routines.
 For example, when we first wake up, we tend to be sleepy.

 As the day progresses, we start to think more clearly and feel more energetic.
 We might even feel happy.

 When we begin to feel tired, stressed, anxious, or depressed, this is called circadian rhythm disruption (CRD).
 CRD happens when our body clock gets out of sync with the outside world.

 This can happen due to changes in light levels, jet lag, shift work, or irregular sleep schedules.

 When your body clock doesn’t match up with the surrounding environment, you’ll find yourself experiencing mood swings throughout the day, and you may also be waking up crying during the night.

 One theory says that when we bury our emotions, we end waking up with negative thoughts and feelings which may cause waking up crying.